C2FO/vfs/README.md

 	//
 	// * Accepts relative file path.
 	DeleteFile(relFilePath string) error

-	// Touch creates a zero-length file on the vfs.File if no File exists.
-Update File's last modified timestamp.
-	// Returns error if unable to touch File.
-	Touch() error

 	// URI returns the fully qualified absolute URI for the Location.
 IE, s3://bucket/some/path/
 	//